MarijaBorisov/ngsi-tools/README.md

      - NGSI Connector Port, this is port on with Connector will run.

 * **`config.ext`**
-    - Allowed file extentions, some users want to limit which file type will be allowed due to their system request.
+    - Allowed file extensions, some users want to limit which file type will be allowed due to their system requests.

 * **`config.https`**
     - How to run NGSI Connector, if set to the true server will be started in https.